-The European Parliament decided to re-establish the Intergroup for Traditional Minorities, National Communities and Languages, in the 2014-2019 parliamentary term.
+Today, the European Parliament decided to re-establish the Intergroup for Traditional Minorities, National Communities and Languages, in the 2014-2019 parliamentary term.

-Although its formation has been uncertain for a long time, the Members of the European Parliament (MEP) again have a place where they can work for the minorities and for promoting linguistic and cultural diversity.
+Although its formation was long uncertain, the Members of the European Parliament (MEP) will again have a place where they can work for the minorities and for promoting linguistic and cultural diversity.
 The Intergroup enables cooperation in the field of minority protection and fosters the dialogue between MEPs and representatives of minorities.